-When en route to or from the coast, be sure to note the extraordinary homes that line Port Road (Rte.
-35).
+When en route to or from the coast, be sure to note the extraordinary homes that line Port Road (Route 35).
 This includes the famously elaborate Wedding Cake House, which you should be able to identify all on your own.
-Local lore claims that the house was built by a guilt-ridden ship captain who left for sea before he and his bride could enjoy a proper wedding cake.
+Local lore claims that the house was built by a guilt-ridden ship captain who left for sea before his bride could enjoy a proper wedding cake.

-Kennebunkport is the summer home of President George Bush (the elder), whose family has summered here for decades, and it has the tweedy, upper-crust feel that one might expect of the place.
+Kennebunkport is the summer home of former President George Bush (the elder), whose family has summered here for decades, and it has the tweedy, upper-crust feel that one might expect of the place.
 This historic village, whose streets were laid out during days of travel by boat and horse, is subject to traffic jams.
 If the municipal lot off the square is full, go north on North Street a few minutes to the free long-term lot and catch the trolley back into town.
-Or walk back -- it’s a pleasant walk of 10 or 15 minutes from the satellite lot back to Dock Square.
+Or walk back—it’s a pleasant walk of 10 or 15 minutes from the satellite lot back to Dock Square.